Sikkim University

 Sikkim University is a central university established under an Act of Parliament of India.
 It is in Gangtok.
 The campus is expected to be built at Yangang in Namchi district, about 56 km from Gangtok.
 Its first chancellor was M. S. Swaminathan; Mahendra P. Lama was the first vice chancellor.
+It has its jurisdiction over whole of the state of Sikkim.